kev-ms/factrory-fleet/apps/fluent-bit/README.md

 ### Outputs

-By default, the fluent bit instance will forward the processed logs from webv, ai-order-accuracy, and imdb to Grafana Loki.
+By default, the Fluent Bit instance will forward the processed logs from webv, ai-order-accuracy, and imdb to Grafana Loki.
 To forward logs from other apps, you will need to create a new output block and update the Match, Labels, label-keys, and remove-keys to reflect the naming and log structure of the new app.